 Safety Of The Girl Child: Tips For Parents

-Concerned about your daughter’s safety?
-Here are some tips for parents to ensure the safety of the girl child from becoming a victim of harassment, violence or cybercrime in schools or public spaces.
+Concerned about your daughter's safety?
+Here are some tips to ensure she does not become a victim of harassment, violence, or cybercrime in schools or public spaces.

 Statistics provided by the World Health Organization in their factsheet (2017) titled 'Violence against women' state that 1 in 3 women face sexual harassment.
 One of the many facts published by the Virtual Knowledge Centre to End Violence against Women and Girls, an initiative of UN Women, states that up to 50% of sexual assaults are committed against girls under the age of 16.

-Human trafficking, sexual violence and harassment have become a staple element of everyday news in India.
-Considering the fact that we live in a digital world and that children have access to phones right from a very young age, cybercrimes are also a very prominent threat.
-With so much violence being perpetrated against children and a lack of adequate safety measures in most schools and public places, it’s important to teach the girl child that it’s better to be safe than sorry, especially when she is on her own.
+Human trafficking, sexual violence, and harassment have become a staple element of everyday news in India.
+Because we live in a digital world and that children have access to phones right from a very young age, cybercrimes are also a very prominent threat.
+With so much violence being perpetrated against children and a lack of adequate safety measures in most schools and public places, it's important to teach the girl child that it's better to be safe than sorry, especially when she is on her own.

 Going by the saying 'parents are the first teachers', you are the best person to teach your child about girls' safety.
 It is important to inculcate a sense of awareness right from a very young age and help your girl child think smart and develop a strong character.

 Safety measures for the girl child